adwaith620/Thankante-Kalavara/README.md

 *Demonstrates the Thankan's Kalavara experience from the first challenge to the final certificate.*

-# Additional Demos
-[Add any extra demo materials or links here]

 ## Team Contributions
 ### Adwaith Krishna MH